Thanks to Sean Harford, National Director, Education, Ofsted for the following article.

 Some of this reporting gives teachers the idea that more detailed or more elaborate marking is required, or indeed that it is effective in promoting pupils’ achievement.
 I have asked our inspectors when reporting to not give any impression that marking needs to be undertaken in any particular format and to any particular degree of sophistication or detail; this lines up with our myth busting document and the school inspection handbook deals with this.

 Have a look at the full guidance about mythbusting and the Inspection Handbook.
-You can watch our playlist of films about myths on our YouTube channel.

 , key stage 1